NUR 230 Foundations of Professional Nursing 5 credits

-NUR 240 Applied Pathophysiology and Health Assessment4 credits
+NUR 233 Applied Pathophysiology in Nursing 3 credits

-NUR 242 Nursing Care in Adult I5 credits
+NUR 242 Nursing Care of the Adult I 6 credits

 This course examines the fundamental ethical theories, principles, Christian virtues, and models of decision-making designed, to support the complex issues nurses face today.
 At the completion of this course students will have a greater understanding of the ethical principles applied to nursing practice and health care delivery settings.
 Basic ethical principles relating to research with human subjects will be explored.
 The Christian ethic of social justice is explored with the emphasis upon reducing health disparities.
 Students will begin to develop a personal model of decision making that is consistent with core personal values, legal and regulatory requirements, standards of care and the ANA Code of Ethics for Nurses.